4bdullah7eeshan/odin-blog-api-backend/README.md

 - Finally...work on the test files.
 That's all.
 I guess.
 - Need to sort Prisma migrations for testing env

+### Other

+- Deploy when frontend is done
+- Modify Prisma models to set role for User

 ## License

 This project is licensed under the Apache License, Version 2.0 (the “License”).